 Leading DTH/ISP Dish Home announced its 300 Mbps fiber internet plan under the Mega-Fi package.
 The offer comes as part of the company’s take on the internet speed war in Nepal and suffices all needs for its subscribers.

-The company had previously announced its plan for a 200 Mbps broadband package following CG Net’s bombshell 120 Mbs residential package.
-However, the internet speed war is in full swing and Dish Home seems to have inflated its premium plan to compete with major ISPs with the more appealing number.
+The company had previously announced a 200 Mbps broadband plan after CG Net’s bombshell 120 Mbs residential package.
+However, the internet speed war is in full swing and Dish Home arrived with the 300 Mbps plan as a lite plan to the 600 Mbps premium offering.

 Where does Dish Home’s 300 Mbps internet plan stand in the current #internetspeedwar in Nepal?
 Does it stand appealing or will fall back in the frenzy created by other ISPs?
 Do offer your views in the comments below.